-The net carrying amount of oil and natural gas producing properties, including tangible equipment associated with these oil and natural gas properties, is depleted using the unit-of-production method based on estimated proven and probable reserves taking into account the estimated future development and decommissioning costs required to produce these reserves.
+The net carrying amount of oil and natural gas producing properties, including tangible equipment associated with these oil and natural gas properties, is depleted using the unit-of-production method based on estimated proved and probable reserves taking into account the estimated future development and decommissioning costs required to produce these reserves and salvage values of the tangible equipment.
 For other assets, depreciation is recognized in profit or loss on a straight-line or declining basis over the assets' estimated useful lives.